Glycemic Index of White beans - boiled

 What is the glycemic index of White beans - boiled?

-White beans - boiled has a glycemic index (GI) of 33, which is classified as low GI.
-As a low GI food, White beans - boiled provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+White beans - boiled has a glycemic index of 33, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of White beans - boiled?